YosysHQ/picorv32/README.md

 Custom Instructions for IRQ Handling
 ------------------------------------

+*Note: The IRQ handling features in PicoRV32 do not follow the RISC-V Privileged ISA specification.
+Instead a small set of very simple custom instructions is used to implement IRQ handling with minimal hardware overhead.*

-The following custom instructions are supported when IRQs are enabled.
+The following custom instructions are only supported when IRQs are enabled via the `ENABLE_IRQ` parameter (see above).

 The PicoRV32 core has a built-in interrupt controller with 32 interrupts.
 An interrupt can be triggered by asserting the corresponding bit in the `irq` input of the core.

-When the interrupt handler is started, the `eoi` End Of Interrupt (EOI) signals for the handled interrupts goes high.
-The `eoi` signal goes low again when the interrupt handler returns.
+When the interrupt handler is started, the `eoi` End Of Interrupt (EOI) signals for the handled interrupts go high.
+The `eoi` signals go low again when the interrupt handler returns.

-The IRQs 0-2 can be triggered internally and have the following meaning:
+The IRQs 0-2 can be triggered internally by the following built-in interrupt sources:

 | IRQ | Interrupt Source                   |
 | ---:| -----------------------------------|